Box Office: 905 242-9343

 Please check the activities you are interested in.

-Please let us know the half-day workshops you are interest in.
+Half-day workshops are being planned.
+Please let us know the ones you are interested in.

 Please let us know your age category(Required)